prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 They met many types of people in Gujarat.
 Peoples gave them honor as they were in the dress of a Soldier.

 Once they saw a lying people on a layer of wood & cotton.
 Humans around him were crying very loudly.
 He found after some time that that person was dead.
-Hikon feel very very strange.
+Hikon feel very very strange about this <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">mortality</a>.
 He really not understood Why humans are dead?
 Is there not any tool or factor that prevent death from Humans?
 Because on Typhon, people can die only after his or her own desire.
 Noone can take his or her life.

 Hikon still didn't understand the "Concept of Death".
 Hikon thought that the Origin of Humans can give answers to all Questions.
 Because Humans also don't know about their Originate he ordered the Astins to find the Originate of Humans & told them to give an answer in 1/2 dyes (their days).
 So, Now Hikon has to wait 12 days on Earth to get an answer.
 Because time on Earth was faster than Typhon.